chef/automate/components/docs-chef-io/content/automate/ha_deploy_aws.md

 - Three instances for PostgreSQL node.

 - One instance for Chef Automate server.
-However, based on your requirements we can add more instances for Chef Automate server.
+However, based on your requirements, we can add more instances for the Chef Automate server.

 - One instance for Chef Infra Server each.
-However, based on your requirements we can add more instances for Chef Infra server.
+However, based on your requirements, we can add more instances for the Chef Infra server.

 {{< figure src="/images/automate/ha_aws_resources1.png" alt="Chef Automate HA ElasticSearch and PostgreSQL Instances">}}

 - Two load balancers and two respective target groups.
-One each for Chef Automate server and Chef Infra server.
+One each for the Chef Automate server and Chef Infra server.

 {{< figure src="/images/automate/ha_aws_resources2.png" alt="Chef Automate HA Load Balancers and Target Groups">}}